Day 1 - Depart U.S. / Fly overnight to Verona

 mansions, preserved as unique examples of Italy's cultural heritage.

-In Nanto, we stop at the showroom of a major local limestone
+Later in Nanto, we stop at the showroom of a major local limestone

-artifacts produced from this soft stone.
+various artifacts.
 Architect Andrea Palladio so prized

 this stone, he used it to build prestigious mansions, such as the Kodak Theatre